AkramsBookshelf/GCT-Unity/UnityEssentials/01-GameDesign.md

     -   Small, approachable map areas
     -   Visual cues for objectives

+#

 ### Keeping the Game in Scope

-After reviewing our brainstorming list, the next step is to narrow these broad ideas into a manageable and realistic scope for our project.
-Not every idea can be included, and trying to do too much too soon can lead to an unfocused game.
-By selecting the most important elements that make the game fun, meaningful, and achievable, we can define a clear direction for the project.
+After brainstorming, the next step is to narrow our ideas into a **manageable and realistic scope**.
+Not every idea can be included, and trying to do too much too soon can make the game unfocused.
+By selecting the elements that are fun, meaningful, and achievable, we can define a clear direction for the project.

+#
+> #### 📗Textbook Project - Big Idea
+>  We’ve decided on a **Park Clean-Up game**, where the player must collect trash in each park section before moving to the next.
+>
+#

-Once the scope is established, we can distill the core of the game into a **Razor Statement**.
+Once the scope is clear, we can distill the core of the game into a **Razor Statement**, which will guide all design decisions moving forward.

----

-## Razor Statement
+## 🔪 Razor Statement

-The **Razor Statement** distills the idea into a single, sharp sentence that captures the game’s essence: what it is, how it feels, and what makes it unique.
-It acts as the compass for all design decisions that follow, keeping the team aligned and focused on the player experience.
+A **Razor Statement** is a concise 1–2 sentence summary that captures the essence of the game: what it is, how it feels, and what makes it unique.
+It “cuts away” everything unnecessary, leaving only the most essential and compelling elements of the vision.
+The Razor Statement acts as a compass for the project, keeping the team aligned and focused on the player experience.

+**Key Elements of a Razor Statement:**

+-   **Familiarity:** Genre or mechanics players already recognize (e.g., RPG, Action, Adventure, Simulation).
+-   **Novelty:** The unique twist or hook that sets your game apart.
+-   **Tagline (optional):** A short line that reflects the game’s personality, mood, or tone.

+#
+> #### 📗Textbook Project - Razor Statement
+>  _**Park Clean-Up** is an eco-friendly game where players restore the local park by collecting trash, unlocking new sections, and bringing order to the environment._
+> _The park is in disarray… will you help save the day?_
+>
+#